farcaster-project/farcaster-node/README.md

 To create an offer and spawn a listening `peerd` accepting incoming connections, run the following command:

 ```
-swap-cli make --arb-addr tb1q935eq5fl2a3ajpqp0e3d7z36g7vctcgv05f5lf\
+swap-cli make --btc-addr tb1q935eq5fl2a3ajpqp0e3d7z36g7vctcgv05f5lf\
-    --acc-addr 54EYTy2HYFcAXwAbFQ3HmAis8JLNmxRdTC9DwQL7sGJd4CAUYimPxuQHYkMNg1EELNP85YqFwqraLd4ovz6UeeekFLoCKiu\
+    --xmr-addr 54EYTy2HYFcAXwAbFQ3HmAis8JLNmxRdTC9DwQL7sGJd4CAUYimPxuQHYkMNg1EELNP85YqFwqraLd4ovz6UeeekFLoCKiu\
-    --arb-amount "0.0000135 BTC" --acc-amount "0.001 XMR"\
+    --btc-amount "0.0000135 BTC" --xmr-amount "0.001 XMR"\
     --network Testnet --arb-blockchain ECDSA --acc-blockchain Monero\
     --maker-role Bob --cancel-timelock 4 --punish-timelock 5 --fee-strategy "1 satoshi/vByte"\
     --public-ip-addr 1.2.3.4 --bind-ip-addr 0.0.0.0 --port 9735 --overlay tcp
 ```

 Network and assets by default are Bitcoin and Monero on testnet.
-The first arguments `--arb-addr` and `--acc-addr` are the Bitcoin and Monero addresses used to get the bitcoins and moneros as a refund or when the swap completes depending on the role.
+The first arguments `--btc-addr` and `--xmr-addr` are the Bitcoin and Monero addresses used to get the bitcoins and moneros as a refund or when the swap completes depending on the role.
 They are followed by the amounts exchanged.

 :mag_right: Default value `ECDSA` for `--arb-blockchain` is a temporary hack, but it represents `Bitcoin<ECDSA>`, as Bitcoin can take many forms.